Call the Recruiter BEFORE Working Their Job

 Do you think the job order recruiter will want to work with these candidate recruiters again?
 What would be your reaction, if you were the job order recruiter?

-When in doubt, communicate with your split recruiting partners!
+When in doubt, communicate with your split network trading partners!
 Even if you aren’t in doubt, communicate anyway.